Docs

 • Did a downstream conversion drop the mask and keep only NaN payloads?

-• Is tau_infer too aggressive for the held-out denominator distribution?
+• Is tau_infer too aggressive for the held-out denominator distribution or gauge convention?

 Logging During Development